Apt152/EventAPI/README.md

 All packages should be able to be installed by navigating to each project folder and running `dotnet restore`

-You can build the project using `dotnet build`
+You can build the project using `dotnet build`.

-You can run the project using `dotnet run` in the project folder You can run the tests using `dotnet test` in the test project folder
+You can run the project using `dotnet run` in the project folder.

+You can run the tests using `dotnet test` in the test project folder.

 ## Database Setup
 To setup the database follow the following instructions: